LPastine/contact-keeper/README.md

 ## Is it the same workflow with the Login Component?
 Yes.
 We just copy pasted the Register code to the Login and adapted it to the needs for the Login page.

-## Alert Context, State & Component... same workflow?
+## Alert Context, State, Reducer & Component... same workflow?
+Yes.
+But there are some differences within the Component workflow, see these steps.

+- 1 - Bring in the AlertContext
+- 2 - Initialize the context
+- 3 - Bring in the useContext hook
+- 4 - Treat the output that's going to be sent for the App.js